yogthos/semantic-ui-example/README.md

 ### Development mode

-To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal:
+To build webpack and start the Figwheel compiler, navigate to the project folder and run the following commands in the terminal:

 ```
+cd semantic-ui-calendar
+npm run build
+cd ..
 lein figwheel
 ```